 You make roux by mixing the flour with a warm lipid and then cooking it at least long enough to eliminate the raw flour flavor (about three minutes).
 The lipid (which can be canola oil, corn oil, lard, butter, beef fat, duck fat, even walnut oil or Crisco) coats the grains of flour and prevents them from clumping as they would if added to a hot liquid.
 In fact. the reason so many gravies clump is the flour is dissolved in a combination of oil and juices (water) and the juices make the flour clump.
 (Butter does contain water, but not enough to hurt if you whisk the flour in vigorously.)

-Once the flour is well-dissolved in the oil, you whisk in liquid (broth, stock, milk, cream) and as the oil surrounding the flour granules loosens it's grip on the flour the gluten in the flour grains reach out and begins binding with the gluten in other grains - thickening the sauce.
+Once the flour is completely dissolved in the oil, you whisk in liquid (broth, stock, milk, cream) and as the oil surrounding the flour granules loosens its grip on the flour, the gluten in the flour grains begins binding with the gluten in other grains, thickening the sauce.
 But the roux itself is just the combination of fat and flour.
-It simple physically, chemically, and technically - making roux is a piece of cake.

 Bechamel: Basic White Sauce

 - Melt 3 tablespoons of unsalted butter over medium-low heat in a saucepan until bubbly and stirring frequently to avoid burning.

 - When butter is melted add 3 tablespoons of all-purpose flour and whisk to combine thoroughly.

 - Meanwhile, warm two cups of milk in the microwave until barely too hot to touch (about 2 minutes on high - 125 degrees).

 - Whisk in the milk, first half and as it begins thickening, another half of what remains, and then the last.
 Increase heat to high medium and continue cooking, whisking frequently, until it begins to bubble.